kodzimk/Blaze/README.md

 # Build

 First Way:<br>
-1) You can go to the script folder and start build shell script<br>
+1) You can go to the script folder then Setup folder and start setup shell script<br>
 2) Then find project in buildd folder<br>